REDLANDS residents will take to the streets on March 3 to celebrate Clean Up Australia Day.

 Sycamore Nature Belt

-A local Keep Queensland Beautiful Adopt a Spot group will host a clean up of Sycamore Nature Belt from 6:30am until 7:30am.
+A local Keep Queensland Beautiful Adopt a Spot group will host a clean up of Sycamore Nature Belt from 6.30am until 7.30am.
+The group will meet at Teak Lane Easement behind Victoria Point Town Centre.

 Sel Outridge Park